 Christina Greene, Esq., Associate Director, Global Site Agreements, Merck Sharp & Dohme Corp.

 CTA execution is an essential element to activating an industry-sponsored clinical trial at a clinical site, yet site contracting and budgeting remain one of the top reasons for delayed site activation.
-What are the root causes and how can it be avoided?
+What are the root causes and how can it

-in contracting aspects of study start-up.
+opportunities in contracting aspects of study start-up.

 9:55 Reducing the Administrative Burden on Sites